The GDPR - is it something email marketers should fear?

 For the brands that are actively seeking support, guidance, advice and proactively reviewing and changing data collection process as well as the storing and management of consumer data, you have little to fear as you’re on the right path to being compliant.

-Will it make email as a marketing channel more difficult to use?
+Will it make email as a marketing channel more challenging to use?

 What impact will the GDPR have on businesses?

 The brands that sail close to the wind of the GDPR will be impacted the most not only monetarily but also in the damage it can cause to a reputation.
-The biggest example of this is in TalkTalk, who suffered a cyber-attack in October last year, that exposed a security failure in protecting their customers data, leading to 157,000 customers data being stolen.
-They were fined £400,000 by the ICO who explained that if TalkTalk had taken basic steps to protect customers’ information the attack could have been prevented.
+The most prominent example of this is in TalkTalk, who suffered a cyber-attack in October last year, that exposed a security failure in protecting their customer's data, leading to 157,000 customers data being stolen.
+They were fined £400,000 by the ICO who explained that if TalkTalk had taken necessary steps to protect customers’ information the attack could have been prevented.
 One year on and the company is still losing customers.
 They’ve had to change their packages and revamp their image to rebuild the trust with consumers.

-This is the biggest impact of all, a consumer may not always talk about a good experience but they will always remember a bad one.
+This is the most significant impact of all, a consumer may not always talk about a good experience, but they will never forget a bad one.

 For more information about the GDPR check out the ICO’s website.
 If you’d like to talk about how your business can be ready for GDPR, get in touch we’re here to help.